Just for fun: top 10 Latin words for law students

 (For an even larger list of Latin words for law students, check out our post on 30 legal terms to know before law school!)

 Top 10 Latin words for law students (in alphabetical order):

 We combined these two terms because they are commonly used in connection with each other.
 Your Criminal Law class will teach you the basic elements of a crime.
 Two of these elements are the actus reas (the act) and the mens rea (the mental state).

 Bona fide—in good faith

 You might see this term in contract law or even in real property or negotiable instruments.
 It is generally used to refer to a person who is a purchaser or a holder of something.
 This person came into their ownership with no knowledge of anything improper or of any competing interests.

 This term is most often seen in the context of appellate review.
 When a higher court reviews an action of a lower court de novo, it means the court reviews it independently without regard to the lower court’s determinations.
-The higher court will conduct its own evaluation and issue its own ruling, giving no deference to any conclusions from the lower court.
+The higher court will conduct its own evaluation and issue its own ruling, giving no deference to any lower court conclusions.

 Something being done or occurring ex parte means that it involves only one party.
 Sometimes a judge will make a legal decision ex parte with only one party being present.
 Often a party will request something, like a restraining order or hearing, or make a motion just to the judge and another party will not be involved at all.

 This is another term that is most often heard in the context of a writ being granted.
 A writ of habeas corpus is requested when a person is being detained and you want them brought before a judge to determine the legal basis for holding them prisoner.

 In Re—in the matter of